How to select Chester Step Test height

-Choosing the right step height for the test ensures the participant can get a Vo2 prediction.
-The Chester Step test uses one of four different step heights:
+This guide will help you to choose the correct Chester step test step height for the test.
+Doing this ensures the participant can get a Vo2 prediction, choose a step heigh too high and you won’t get a reliable result.
+The Chester Step Test uses one of four different step heights:

 - 6inch (15cm)